Home

 Initial Setup

 1. Install Python if it's not already installed.
-A minimum of version Python 3.11 is required.
+Python 3.12 is recommended, and Python 3.11 is also supported.
+Python 3.13 is not supported yet.

 • To use the git command line, navigate to where you want to install traiNNer-redux, and enter this command (install git first if it's not already installed):